XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/signerlist.md

 | `SignerWeight`  | Number    | UInt16        | The weight of a signature from this signer.
 A multi-signature is only valid if the sum weight of the signatures provided meets or exceeds the signer list's `SignerQuorum` value. |
 | `WalletLocator` | String    | Hash256       | _(Optional)_ Arbitrary hexadecimal data.
 This can be used to identify the signer or for other, related purposes. _(Added by the [ExpandedSignerList amendment][].)_ |

 When processing a multi-signed transaction, the server looks up the `Account` values with respect to the ledger at the time of transaction execution.
-If the address _does not_ correspond to a funded [AccountRoot ledger entry](accountroot.html), then only the [master private key](cryptographic-keys.html) associated with that address can be used to produce a valid signature.
+If the address _does not_ correspond to a funded [AccountRoot ledger entry](accountroot.md), then only the [master private key](../../../../concepts/accounts/cryptographic-keys.md) associated with that address can be used to produce a valid signature.
 If the account _does_ exist in the ledger, then it depends on the state of that account.
 If the account has a Regular Key configured, the Regular Key can be used.
 The account's master key can only be used if it is not disabled.
 A multi-signature cannot be used as part of another multi-signature.

-## {{currentpage.name}} Flags
+## {% $frontmatter.seo.title %} Flags

 _(Added by the [MultiSignReserve amendment][].)_